Jguz17/google-leads-frontend/README.md

 I made this app because I wanted an easier and more streamlined way of looking up businesses on google.
 I freelance and checking if a business even has a website or a modern website, is crucial to my work!

 The way this works is by the user being taken to the home page where you type in a desired location and then hitting submit will give you a list of businesses within a mile radius of the desired location.

+You can checkout the backend repo here: https://github.com/Jguz17/google-leads-frontend

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.